gryadka/js/README.md

 #### Is it production ready?

-No, it's an educational project and it was never intended to be deployed in production.
+No, it's an educational project, and it was never intended to be deployed in production.
 The goal of the project is to build master-master replicated consistent key-value storage as simple as possible.

 Even though Gryadka is an educational project, its operational characteristics surpass established databases (see [the comparison](https://github.com/rystsov/perseus)).